discoparkpoet/discoparkpoet.github.io/README.md

-Kelly Hartnett is a Seattle-based artist who values curiosity, connection, and peace.
+Kelly Hartnett is a Seattle-based artist.
 <br/>
 <br/>
 <br/>